 - Diet matters with back and chest acne.
 The yeast thrives on sugar rich oily skin.
 Eating low carb, low fat foods puts the yeast on a starvation diet.
 My Alkaline Mediterranean diet is perfect for people with back acne; it provides you with nutritionally rich foods while closing the restaurant to the yeast.

 - As an absolute last resort, a little careful sun exposure often helps this type of acne.
-Sun exposure is highly controversial, and I only recommend it to my patients with severe back and chest acne who aren’t improving enough in spite of doing everything I’ve already mentioned-AND who have a big event where they need clear skin (like prom, a wedding etc.) Then, and only then a little mid day sun unfortunately can help clear back and chest acne in a pinch.
+Sun exposure is highly controversial, and I only recommend it to my patients with severe back and chest acne who aren't improving enough in spite of doing everything I’ve already mentioned-AND who have a big event where they need clear skin (like prom, a wedding etc.) A careful amount of mid-day sun unfortunately can help clear back and chest acne in a pinch.
 Sun works because it suppresses the skin’s immune cells that are fighting the yeast in the pimples.
-5 minutes of mid day sun, without a sun burn, can sometimes help heal the pimples pretty fast.
+5 minutes of mid-day sun, without a sun burn, can sometimes help heal the pimples pretty fast.
+It can cause post inflammatory hyperpigmentation of the healing acne pimples.
+This is the brown spots that result from healed lesions.
 Sun of course causes permanent damage to the skin in the form of freckles, wrinkles and skin cancers.
-The damage can never be reversed, so sun is of course a last resort and only done for the short period of time before the event.
+The damage can never be reversed, so sun exposure is a last resort and only done for the short period of time before the event.
 Tanning beds are an absolute no-no and should never be used.